faststack/FASTstack.org/src/views/index/index.md

 What the FASTstack is

 @@whatIsFASTstack
-The FASTstack is a technology and language-agnostic approach to building modern web apps, sites, and APIs.
+The FASTstack is a technology and language-agnostic approach to building modern, full-featured web apps, sites, and APIs.
 It empowers individuals and teams of all sizes to rapidly prototype, ship, and scale their apps in a secure, reproducible way.
 <br/><br/>
 The FASTstack also provides a clear path to growing an app's capabilities.
-Delivering customers even the most sophisticated functionality should never come at the cost of a total rewrite and major architecture change.
+Delivering the most sophisticated functionality to your customers should never come at the cost of a total rewrite and major architecture change.

 @@functionsHeader